danielpiron/sleepsort/README.md

 # Goal & Purpose

 This repository will host my various attempts at implementing _sleepsort_.
 I may reimplement _sleepsort_ multiple times in the same language.

+ * Each implementation will be self contained (i.e. One source file per implementation)
-I intend to keep each implementation self contained.
-The interface will follow Kevlin Henney's shell example (i.e. Numbers are given as command-line arguments).
+ * Interface will follow Kevlin Henney's shell example (i.e. Numbers are given as command-line arguments)
-Any necessary build parameters will be provided as comments at the top of source files.
+ * Any necessary build parameters will be provided as comments towards the begin of source
+ * Implementations will strive to be as simple as allowable by standard language features.